-The selection entry From Layout generates a chart layout from the settings used in the curve set Setup dialog of the application.
-This layout takes into account the number of patches for process colors set in the Process Colors tab, the number of patches for CMY-composed gray set in the Gray Balance tab, and the number of patches for spot colors set in the Spot Colors tab.
+The selection entry From Layout generates a chart layout from the settings used in the curve set's Setup dialog.

+This layout takes into account:

+- the number of patches for process colors set in the Process Colors tab, - the number of patches for CMY-composed gray set in the Gray Balance tab, - the number of patches for spot colors set in the Spot Colors tab.